 July of 2001 marked the installation of our third pastor Fr.
 Leonard Elder, SCJ.
 The meditation garden in front of the church was built and the Parish Council was revived.
 Many ministries, including Welcoming Committee, Stewardship Committee and Perpetual Eucharistic Adoration were established and organized during his assignment to our parish.

-Our new sanctuary was dedicated by Daniel Cardinal DiNardo and all current and former priests on November 16, 2008.
-Currently 4 stained glass rose windows adorn the north, south, east and west walls.
+Our new sanctuary was dedicated by Daniel Cardinal DiNardo and all current and former priests on Nov.
+16, 2008.
+Currently four stained glass rose windows adorn the north, south, east and west walls.
 A mosaic of the Triumphant Lamb crowns the dome’s interior.

-In 2009 renovations were done on the ‘old church’ to convert the space into a small chapel for daily Mass, small weddings and funerals, a permanent adoration chapel, an oratory, classrooms and storage space.
-2009 also marked the arrival of more stained glass in the new sanctuary.
-4 large ‘Evangelist’ windows were added depicting Saints Matthew, Mark, Luke and John; as well as stained glass behind the statues of Mary and Joseph.
-In addition, the Community Center received a ‘face-lift’ with new paint, storage, and updated restrooms.
+In 2009 renovations were done on the "old church" to convert the space into a small chapel for daily Mass, small weddings and funerals, a permanent adoration chapel, an oratory, classrooms and storage space.
+In 2009, we also marked the arrival of more stained glass in the new sanctuary.
+Four large "Evangelist" windows were added depicting Saints Matthew, Mark, Luke and John; as well as stained glass behind the statues of Mary and Joseph.
+In addition, the Community Center received a ‘face-lift’ with new paint, storage and updated restrooms.

-Construction began in 2012 and the Parish Life Center, with new youth center, parish hall and library, was completed in 2013.
-Religious education classes will begin in the new PLC in the fall of 2013.
-Our ‘prep school’ for ages 2 – 4 will expand to 5 days a week, with a Mother’s Day Out Program serving children aged 18 – 23 months.
+Construction began in 2012 and the Parish Life Center, with new youth center, Parish Hall and library, was completed in 2013.
+Religious Education classes began in the new Education Building in the fall of 2013.
+Our "prep school," now the Genesis Early Childhood Program, for ages 2 – 4, expanded to five days a week, with programs that now include serving children aged 18 – 24 months.

-2013 also saw the installation of more stained glass in the church sanctuary.
-Five windows depicting the Luminous Mysteries were added alongside the current ‘Evangelist’ windows.
+In 2013, the sanctuary also saw the installation of more stained glass.
+Five windows depicting the Luminous Mysteries were added alongside the current "Evangelist" windows.

-As our once small community continues to grow, so will our ‘simple country parish’.
+As our once small community continues to grow, so will our "simple country parish."
 God has blessed us with beautiful facilities for worship, education, and social functions.
-But, even more importantly, He has provided us with the warm and loving community who carry on the spirit of Christ the Redeemer Catholic Church.
+We now, in 2015, have more than 80+ ministries and 6,200 families.
+But, even more importantly, God has provided us with the warm and loving community who carry on the spirit of Christ the Redeemer Catholic Church.